Get a simple, easy-to-use portfolio rebalance tool. It will help maximize your returns and lower your risk. It’s all FREE!

 There can be tax consequences when you rebalance especially if you sell an asset class in order to buy another, so have that in mind.

-To avoid a possible tax event consider instead to buy more of the asset classes that have decreased in value.
+To avoid a possible tax event consider instead buying more of the asset classes that have decreased in value.
 That way you don’t have to sell any assets but you can still reach your required target allocation.

 Google Sheets: Rebalancing Tool